Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full 6d Hopf-WZ term of the M5-brane

-\begin{example}[Coboundaries for $\Sigma^6 = S^3 \times S^3$] In the situation of Def. \ref{BasicSetup}, consider as worldvolume the product manifold of two 3-spheres (this is considered in \cite[Example 2]{MS} in the non-commutative setting):

-In this case there is a canonical choice of cobounding manifold $\widehat \Sigma^7$ \eqref{ChosenCoboundary} given by the Cartesian product of the 4-disk $D^4$ (the closed 4-dimensional ball) with the 3-sphere, in either order (as in \cite{Sati13}):
+\begin{example}[Coboundaries for $\Sigma^6 = S^3 \times S^3$] In the situation of Def. \ref{BasicSetup}, consider as worldvolume the product manifold of two 3-spheres (this is considered in \cite[Example 2]{MS} in the non-commutative setting): $ \Sigma^6 \;=\; S^3 \times S^3 $.
+In this case, there is a canonical choice of cobounding manifold $\widehat \Sigma^{\, 7}$ \eqref{ChosenCoboundary} given by the Cartesian product of the 4-disk $D^4$ (the closed 4-dimensional ball) with the 3-sphere, in either order (as in \cite{Sati13}):

 Here we are equipping each of